git360Flip/Workshop-Xposed/EXERCISES.md

 value saved in your preferences file

 # Exercise 5
+Let's make our application prettier.

+1) Add a TextView with the following parameters to your layout (.xml file)

+    - The displayed text must be: "Clock Text Color"
+    - The text must have a size of 20sp
+    - The text must be displayed in bold
+    - The text color must be set to black

+2) Change the color of each button to match the color applied to clock text (Example: if your button changes the clock text to red, you need to set the button color to red)

+You can see an image of a correct result named exercise5.png in the results folder.

+# Exercise 6
 Let's edit a text displayed by another app with a text that can be edited inside your application.